Table of Contents[Hide][Show]

 If you are trying to detoxify and regain your health using coffee enemas, using organic coffee is just basic common sense.

 The journal Molecular Nutrition & Food Research published research favoring dark roast coffee over light for restoring blood levels of glutathione, the mother of all antioxidants.
+Vitamin E levels also recovered to more optimal levels.
 What’s more, the 2011 study concluded that dark roast coffee promoted weight loss better.
-It also combatted the problem of excess stomach acid production that plagues some coffee drinkers (2).
+It also combats the problem of excess stomach acid production that plagues some coffee drinkers (2).

 For these reasons, darker roast enema coffee may prove easier on the intestinal tract and produce higher levels of antioxidants in the blood.